TolikPylypchuk/SharpHook/README.md

   </tr>
 </table>

+Note that on Linux, there are four libuiohook files per platform.
 With libuiohook in place, you can build SharpHook using your usual methods, e.g. with Visual Studio or the `dotnet` CLI.
-You need .NET 9 to build SharpHook.
+You need .NET 10 to build SharpHook.

 ## Icon